Nov10/SolarSystem/README.md

 Ultimately, we need to solve equations, and we will use Newton's method, a well-known numerical technique, to approximate the solutions.
 Newton's method can be expressed as:
 $$x_{n+1}=x_n-\frac{f(x_n)}{f'(x_n)}$$
-자Although the details are omitted, Newton's method approximates the root of an equation by assuming the root lies to the right or left of the current point ($x_n$) based on the sign of the tangent slope and function value.
+Although the details are omitted, Newton's method approximates the root of an equation by assuming the root lies to the right or left of the current point ($x_n$) based on the sign of the tangent slope and function value.
 Repeating this process sufficiently, $x_n$ becomes the Lagrange point for three or more celestial bodies.
 This can be implemented as follows, where  ```force / forceDerivative.magnitude``` and ```position -= delta;``` are relevant.
 ```C#
     private Vector3 CalculateLagrangePoint(Body body1, Body body2, Body body3)
     {